 When the plane returned. he dropped another note saying that there was no way for him to drop everything, so B -29s would have to drop the supplies.
 The POWs had no idea what the pilot was talking about.
 When the B-29s appeared over the camp, the POWs had never seen anything so large in the sky.
 The POWs received so much food and clothing that they shared it with the Japanese civilians who had been kind to them.

-One day, a jeep with American soldiers appeared and the soldiers told the former POWs to sit tight until the railroad line had been repaired.
-After it was repaired, the prisoners took the train and then an LST to Yokohama.
 After a few days, they were returned to the Philippines for more medical treatment.
 Forest was boarded on the Dutch ship, S.S.
 Klipfontein, on October 9, and returned to the United States at Seattle on October 28, 1945.
 From there, he was taken to Madigan Hospital Center at Ft.
 Lewis, Washington, for additional medical treatment.
+From there, he was sent to a veteran’s hospital nearer to his home.

 Forest married Lois Marie Firestone on April 16, 1946, and was discharged from the Army on May 8, 1946.
 He and his wife resided in the Dayton, Ohio, area and became parents to a son and two daughters.
 They divorced on March 3, 1952, and Forest married Evelyn Mae Jones.
 The couple resided in Dayton, and he became the father of a son and daughter.
 He worked at National Refrigeration and then Wright-Patterson Air Force Base as a clerk.